Antônio Carlos Júnior: 2021 Season

 On 6 March 2021, it was announced by Carlos Júnior's management that he had signed to the Professional Fighters League and would be competing in the 2021 season.
-He made his PFL debut against Tom Lawlor on 29 April 2021 at PFL 2.
+He made his PFL debut against Tom Lawlor on 29 April 2021, at PFL 2.
 He won the bout via guillotine choke in the first round.

 Carlos Júnior faced Vinny Magalhães at PFL 5 on 17 June 2021.
 Halfway through round one, Júnior hit Magalhães with an accidental knee to the groin, rendering him unable to continue.
 This led to the bout being declared a no contest.

-Carlos Júnior faced Emiliano Sordi in the Semifinals off the Light Heavyweight tournament on 27 August 2021 at PFL 9.
+Carlos Júnior faced Emiliano Sordi in the Semifinals off the Light Heavyweight tournament on 27 August 2021, at PFL 9.
 He won the bout via unanimous decision.

-Carlos Júnior faced Marthin Hamlet in the Finals of the Light Heavyweight tournament on 27 October 2021 at PFL 10.
+Carlos Júnior faced Marthin Hamlet in the Finals of the Light Heavyweight tournament on 27 October 2021, at PFL 10.
 He won the bout via rear-naked choke in the first round, winning the 2021 PFL Light Heavyweight Tournament and $1 million prize.

 2022 Season

-Carlos Júnior faced Delan Monte on April 20, 2022, at PFL 1.
+Carlos Júnior faced Delan Monte on 20 April 2022, at PFL 1.
 He won 29 seconds into the bout via brabo choke.

-Carlos Júnior faced Bruce Souto on June 17, 2022, at PFL 4.
+Carlos Júnior faced Bruce Souto on 17 June 2022, at PFL 4.
 He won the bout via unanimous decision.

-Carlos Júnior was scheduled to face Omari Akhmedov in the Semifinals off the Light Heavyweight tournament on August 5, 2022, at PFL 7.
+Carlos Júnior was scheduled to face Omari Akhmedov in the Semifinals off the Light Heavyweight tournament on 5 August 2022, at PFL 7.
 However, he suffered an ACL injury requiring surgery, sidelining him for the rest of the year.

+2024 Season

+Carlos Júnior made his return against Simon Biyong on 12 April 2024 at PFL 2.
+He won the fight by a rear-naked choke submission.

+Carlos Júnior next faced Alex Polizzi on 21 June 2024 at PFL 5, losing the bout via unanimous decision.

+Carlos Júnior was scheduled to face Karl Albrektsson on 16 August 2024 at PFL 8.
+However the week of the bout, Albrektsson pulled out for unknown reasons.

+2025 Tournament

+On 4 March 2025, the promotion officially revealed that Carlos Júnior will join the 2025 PFL Light Heavyweight Tournament.

+In the quarterfinal, Carlos Júnior faced Karl Moore on 1 May 2025, at PFL 4.
+He won the fight by split decision.

+In the semifinals, Carlos Júnior faced Simeon Powell at PFL 7 on June 27, 2025.
+He won the fight via unanimous decision.

+In the finals, Carlos Júnior faced Sullivan Cauley on August 21, 2025, at PFL 10.
+He won the bout via submission in the second round.